tysonmote/Rickshaw/index.markdown

 title: Rickshaw.js
 ---

 Rickshaw.js is an in-progress client-side MVC framework based on MooTools.
-The ultimate aim is to create an MVC framework that is fun to use.
-That means Rickshaw.js will have a simple API and will eliminate boilerplate wherever possible.
+The ultimate aim is to create an MVC framework that is fun to use and isn't a complete turd in the real world.
+That means it will have a simple API, eliminate boilerplate wherever possible, and remain snappy in the face of large projects.
 Also: MooTools <3

+Rickshaw uses [Handlebars](http://handlebarsjs.com) for view templating.

-More information is coming soon, as Rickshaw.js is a work in progress.
-See the [GitHub page](github.com/tysontate/Rickshaw) for more information.
+*More information is coming soon, as Rickshaw.js is a work in progress.
+See the [GitHub page](github.com/tysontate/Rickshaw) for more information.*

 ## Rickshaw.Model